Yukon Heritage Training Fund

 grant_single_labels|admissibility

-- Training must be directly related to increasing the employability of Yukon’s heritage workers
+- The training must be directly related to increasing the employability of workers in Yukon’s heritage sector.

 grant_eligibility_criteria|who_can_apply